 An endowed chair is the highest award a university can bestow on a faculty member, usually in the form of recognition (a title that is typically named according to the donor's wishes) and financial support.
 It is established by a donation to the university and exists to honor the donor as well as the named holder of the appointment.

 The nomination and appointment process for those who will occupy endowed chairs must be rigorous and transparent, assuring that endowed chair resources are supporting the institution's most distinguished faculty.
 The Executive Faculty of Vanderbilt University's School of Medicine has approved a process for review and appointment of a faculty member to an endowed chair.
 You may access this document by following the link below:

-- The Department Chair/Center Director sends a nomination packet to the Office of Faculty Affairs (to the attention of Amy Nabours) that includes the nominees's CV and a letter addressed to the Dean, providing the nominee's qualifications as well as comments regarding the effects of the nomination on retention, recruitment, or promotion.
+- The Department Chair/Center Director sends a nomination packet to the Office of Faculty Affairs (to the attention of Diane Sussman) that includes the nominees's CV and a letter addressed to the Dean, providing the nominee's qualifications as well as comments regarding the effects of the nomination on retention, recruitment, or promotion.
 The letter should also include a recommended list of faculty members to serve on the review committee (see review committee requirements below).